na-na-hi/renget/archive/t7quhk.md

 ***
 >Yoru Heinard

 "I usually prefer cute to sexy, but somehow, we ended up as friends...?
 Or, uhm, it more feels like *I* ended up as *her* friend, instead of any other arrangement...
 Ru-chan's pushy like that.
-Plus, from how she keeps talking, she wants me to push me to do even more stuff, haaaaagh...
+Plus, from how she keeps talking, she wants to push me to do even more stuff, haaaaagh...
 I don't wanna go *that* far, don't try and make me into something scandalous, please...
 I've still got my pride as a man at the end of the day..."

 *"Seriously?"*